-The complete list of categories of the Italian CRUMA is reported in Table 10 of Annex 2.
-The content of each category sometimes is described by providing explanatory notes; sometimes only a number of examples are provided.
-In some cases the explanatory notes are derived - mutatis mutandis - from those concerning analogous categories of CEPA; in most cases explanatory notes and examples are derived from international manuals (like e.g. 1994 SERIEE manual, the Eurostat IEEAF manual or the FAO/UN manual on Integrated Environmental and Economic Accounting for Fisheries,) as well as from Eurostat standard tables.
+The complete list of CRUMA categories is reported in Table 11 of Annex 2.
+The content of each category is described by providing explanatory notes that, in some cases, are derived - mutatis mutandis - from those concerning analogous categories of CEPA; in most cases explanatory notes and examples are derived from international manuals (like e.g. 1994 SERIEE manual, the Eurostat IEEAF manual or the FAO/UN manual on Integrated Environmental and Economic Accounting for Fisheries,) as well as from Eurostat standard tables.